pingidentity/pingone-go-client/pingone/docs/DaVinciFlowSettingsRequestJsLink.md

 ### NewDaVinciFlowSettingsRequestJsLink

-`func NewDaVinciFlowSettingsRequestJsLink(label string, value string, defer_ bool, crossorigin string, integrity string, referrerpolicy string, type_ string, ) *DaVinciFlowSettingsRequestJsLink`
+`func NewDaVinciFlowSettingsRequestJsLink(label string, value string, defer_ DaVinciFlowSettingsRequestJsLinkDefer, crossorigin string, integrity string, referrerpolicy string, type_ string, ) *DaVinciFlowSettingsRequestJsLink`

 NewDaVinciFlowSettingsRequestJsLink instantiates a new DaVinciFlowSettingsRequestJsLink object This constructor will assign default values to properties that have it defined,